Frequently Asked Questions:

 Is there any "cash value" for members in the society, who wish to leave the society and receive some cash value payment?

-Do members have a choice of cemetery plot, location of funeral home, casket purchase, etc?
+Do members have a choice of cemetery plot, location of funeral (or cremation) company, casket purchase, etc?

-Members can choose from any funeral home, and they can arrange for the cemetery plot, casket, etc, as they wish.
+Members can choose from any funeral or cremation company, and they can arrange for the cemetery plot, casket, etc, as they wish.
 The society has no restrictions on these choices, which can be made by the members and/or their families (next of kin).